-LogmonRule=KEEP(label:seconds): queue\label: (perl) regex matches a logfile entry against the provided regular expression, AND keeps it for the specified time in seconds, with the specified label.
-Processing of this logfile entry will then continue, i.e. it will be treated no different than other rules, except for the fact that a memory of it is kept.
-If you don't want a seperate report for this individual even, just assign it to the trash queue.
+LogmonRule=KEEP(seconds, label):queue\label: (perl) regex matches a logfile entry against the provided regular expression, AND keeps it for the specified time in seconds, with the specified label.
+In other words, processing of this rule will be no different than other rules, except for the fact that also a memory of the event is kept for the specified amount of time.
+So if you e.g. don't want a separate report for this individual event, just assign it to the trash queue.